 Criminal Convictions

-A person will normally not be considered of good character, if he or she has been convicted of a crime.
-Or if there are reasonable grounds to suspect that a person has been involved in a crime.
+A person will normally not fulfil the good character requirement if they have a criminal conviction.
+Or if there are reasonable grounds to suspect that there was an involvement in a crime.
 Overseas convictions will be treated the same as convictions imposed in the UK.

 However, having a criminal record does not mean that an application will necessarily be refused.
 The Home Office has strict guidelines on how criminal convictions are treated when making an assessment.
 They will inter alia consider the length of the sentence imposed and when the sentence was imposed